 Pilgrimage place Khecheopalri Lake

-Khecheopalri Lake is a part of the pilgrimage route that includes sites like Dubdi Monastery in first capital of Sikkim-Yuksom, Pemayangtse monastery in Pelling, Rabdentse Ruins near Pelling, Sanga Choeling Monastery & Tashiding Monastery.
+Khecheopalri Lake is a part of the pilgrimage route that includes sites like Dubdi Monastery in the first capital of Sikkim-Yuksom, Pemayangtse monastery, Rabdentse Ruins, Sanga Choeling Monastery & Tashiding Monastery.
 It is further said to have blessings of Guru Padmasambhava.
 Being a scared lake you are not supposed to do anything that can leave it unclean or anything that can be remotely disrespectful to Khecheopalri Lake.
 Lake was indeed very clean, there was not even a single leaf in its waters.

 We spent some quiet moments, said a few prayers – we wished for a peaceful trip ahead of us and looks like our prayers were more than answered.
 We had a lovely 3 weeks in Sikkim and Bengal.

 I had no idea that Pelling Sikkim would offer me so many shades of its culture and nature.
 Go explore it when you can.